-Students enrolled in the program should be able to complete program requirements and receive their degree within two years.
-Students must complete all degree requirements and graduate within six years.
+Students enrolled in the program should be able to complete program requirements and receive their degree within two years, including summer coursework.
+Students must meet all degree requirements and graduate within six years.
 There is no extension and students who fail to complete within six years must reapply to the program.
 The count begins from the first semester of admission to the student's academic program.

-5. Admission Requirements and Application Process
+9. Admission Requirements and Application Process